Background – Construction industry and receiverships of construction companies

 Upon appointment, we reviewed documentation from the Company, and the customer of the Company and met with the customer of the Company to discuss the outstanding debt.

-The result of this was a legal settlement with the customer and Placeholder Construction which resulted in a payment to our appointor for approximately 75% of their core debt, and the conclusion of the receivership within 7 days.
+The result of this was a legal settlement with the customer and Highbrook Construction which resulted in a payment to our appointor for approximately 75% of their core debt, and the conclusion of the receivership within 7 days.